jerrywardlow/p5linux/README.md

 **Viewing the Completed Project**

 Now that we have successfully configured our web server, we can navigate to the EC2 IP address in a web browser to see our Flask app being hosted.
-This project is also currently hosted at http://54.186.251.240/, though this is subject to change at any moment.